paris-liam/love-place-project-2/interviews/place-love-is-asking-what-makes-home.md

 *In the space of one conversation, of course, Clare and I were not able to sort out what exactly makes home, home.
 And so I turn the prompt to you: what makes Home, for you?
 I challenge you to think here about the relationship between the physical and the emotional.
 How tied are those feelings of home to a certain location or space?*

-*As always, feel free to send me an email with your thoughts: agolio@tulane.edu.*
+*As always, feel free to send me an email with your thoughts: anthonyjgolio@gmail.com.*